jguhlin/minimap2-rs/README.md

 ```

 ## Multithreading
 Untested, however the thread_local buffer is already set, so theoretically it could work.
-It's also the weekend, so....
-Next week.
 I may or may not implement it in here, torn between a hold-your-hand library and a lightweight library for those who want to use their own solutions.
 This may get split into two separate libraries for that very reason (following the [zstd](https://github.com/gyscos/zstd-rs) concept).

+So far multithreading only works for building the index and not for mapping.

 # Want feedback
 * Many fields are i32 / i8 to mimic the C environment, but would it make more sense to convert to u32 / u8 / usize?